NEOLPAR/dotnet-core-promocodes-api/README.md

 ```

 This will start the application in the urls:

 https://localhost:5001

 http://localhost:5000

 **If you are using these ports you will need to change them in the configuration file `PromocodesApp/Services/launchSettings.json`.**

-Now we are ready to use Swagger/OpenApi if we're in dev environment, or other application like Postman.
+Now we are ready to use Swagger/OpenApi if we are in dev environment, or other application like Postman.

 ## Documentation and Manual testing with Swagger/OpenApi